 \subsection{Adversarial optimization}

-Similar to many existing adversarial training algorithms, it is hard to directly find a saddle point ($W$*, $\theta$*) solution to the minimax problem in Eq.(\ref{eq:11}).
+Similarly to many existing adversarial training algorithms, it is hard to directly find a saddle point ($W$*, $\theta$*) solution to the minimax problem in Eq.(\ref{eq:11}).
 Alternatively, a pair of gradient descent and ascent are employed to update the target network and the generator.

-Consider the target classifier $\psi_{W}(\cdot)$ with a loss function $\blue{\mathrm{ L_{ce}}}(\cdot)$, where the trained generator $G_{\theta}(\cdot)$ maps multiple original samples to a mixed sample.
+Consider target classifier $\psi_{W}(\cdot)$ with a loss function $\blue{\mathrm{ L_{ce}}}(\cdot)$, where the trained generator $G_{\theta}(\cdot)$ maps multiple original samples to a mixed sample.
 The learning process of the target network can be defined as the minimization problem in Eq.(\ref{eq:12}):

-The problem in Eq. (\ref{eq:12}) is usually solved by vanilla SGD with a learning rate of $\delta$ and a batch size of $B$ and the training procedure for each batch can be computed by Eq.(\ref{eq:13}):
+The problem in Eq. (\ref{eq:12}) is usually solved by vanilla SGD with a learning rate of $\delta$ and a batch size of $B$, and the training procedure for each batch can be computed by Eq.(\ref{eq:13}):

-where $K$ is the number of mixed images or image sets produced from the patch set $B$.
-As the cosine similarity and the teacher model are independent of $W$, Eq.(\ref{eq:13}) can be changed to Eq.(\ref{eq:14}):
+where $K$ is the number of mixed images or image sets produced from patch set $B$.
+As the cosine similarity and the teacher model are independent of $W$, Eq.(\ref{eq:13}) can be rewritten as Eq.(\ref{eq:14}):

 Note that the training procedure can be regarded as an average over $K$ instances of gradient computation, which can reduce gradient variance and accelerate the convergence of the target network.
-However, training may suffer easily from over-fitting due to the limited training data during the long training epoch.
-To overcome this problem, different from AutoMix \citep{liu2022automix}, our mixup augmentation generator will generate a set of harder mixed samples to increase the loss of the target classifier, which results in a minimax problem to self-train the network.
-Such a self-supervisory objective may be sufficiently challenging to prevent the target classifier from overfitting the objective.
+However, training may suffer easily from over-fitting due to the limited training data over a long training epoch.
+To overcome this problem, different from AutoMix \citep{liu2022automix}, our mixup augmentation generator generates a set of harder mixed samples to increase the loss of the target classifier, which results in a minimax problem to self-train the network.
+Such a self-supervised objective may be sufficiently challenging to prevent the target classifier from overfitting the objective.
 Therefore, the objective is defined as the following maximization problem in Eq.(\ref{eq:15}):

 To solve the above problem, we employ a gradient ascent to update the parameter with a learning rate of $\gamma$, which is defined in Eq.(\ref{eq:16}):